Nutrition and Foods

 OR

-Future Graduate Model:
+Future Education Model Graduate Program:

-- Bachelor's degree in any discipline including coursework in the following areas as prerequisites to a graduate degree in nutrition: nutrition, chemistry, biochemistry, physiology, biology, psychology, and statistics
+- Bachelor's degree in any discipline including coursework in the following areas as prerequisites to a graduate degree in nutrition: nutrition, chemistry, biochemistry, physiology, biology, psychology and statistics

 - Pass a national examination administered by the Commission on Dietetic Registration